glarizza/puppetdb_compile_master_external_postgres_vagrant_stack/README.md

-Due to the way the `puppet_enterprise` module works in 2016.2.x, there is some data that needs to be set within the Puppet Enterprise Console as well as within `pe.conf` initially and Hiera.
+Due to the way the `puppet_enterprise` module works in 2016.2.x, there is some data that needs to be set within the Puppet Enterprise Console as well as within `pe.conf` initially.
 The puppet code within `puppet_code/create_compile_master_pdb_node_group.pp` in this repo models the node groups that need be created inside the console (including all class parameters).
 Broken down, however, there are the node groups that need to be